wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

 weekday
 ^^^^^^^

 Used as a requisite to trigger the rule.
-Checks the week day that the event was generated.
+Checks the weekday that the event was generated.

 +--------------------+-------------------------------------+
 | **Default Value**  | n/a                                 |